alexarchambault/case-app/README.md

 ### Pascal case conversion

-Field names or extra names as above written in pascal case, are split and hyphenized.
+Field names or extra names as above, written in pascal case, are split and hyphenized.

 ```scala